-Housing Myths, Debunked: Millennials, Not Baby Boomers, Are the Driving Force Behind the Recent Surge in Apartment Demand
+Housing Myths Debunked: Millennials, Not Baby Boomers, Are Force Behind Recent Surge in Apartment Demand

 Popular notion holds that Baby Boomers downsizing their homes are a major force behind the recent apartment boom.
 One recent article noted that the “magnitude of Boomers’ rental demand [has stunned] some industry observers,” while another asserted that “boomers are renting apartments and buying condos at more than twice the rate of their millennial children.”1